 Based on comprehensive literature reviews and weighted assessment criteria, the HBE Linkages Toolkit considers health evidence related to neighbourhood design, transportation systems, food systems, natural environments and housing.
 It also offers a synthesis of research findings, which link planning principles to specific health outcomes.

 The full report and two-page summary can be found on the BCCDC website.

-In this webinar, we will review new research content in the HBE Linkages Toolkit related to social well-being, economic co-benefits and small/medium-sized community contexts.
-We will also describe potential ways to use this resource and next steps for its continued development.
-In addition, we will draw on practice examples informed by the HBE Linkages Toolkit, such as the development of the Official Community Plan for the City of Abbotsford, which included health and well-being metrics to help evaluate the performance of different planning strategies.
+In this webinar, we reviewed new research content in the HBE Linkages Toolkit related to social well-being, economic co-benefits and small/medium-sized community contexts.
+We will also described potential ways to use this resource and next steps for its continued development.
+In addition, we drew on practice examples informed by the HBE Linkages Toolkit, such as the development of the Official Community Plan for the City of Abbotsford, which included health and well-being metrics to help evaluate the performance of different planning strategies.

 Knowledge Translation Specialist, NCCDH

 Project Manager, Population and Public Health team, British Columbia Centre for Disease Control

 Public Health and Preventive Medicine physician